aniruddha-adhikary/shantofy/CONTEXT.md

     - Uses rule-based system to determine which notifications to block

 3. **TargetAppsProvider**
-    - Manages the list of apps that Shantofy monitors
+    - Manages the list of apps that Thamen monitors
     - Currently uses a static list defined in TargetAppsProviderStatic

 ### Architecture